 If a participant is unable to successfully complete either the theory or the clinical portion, this will result in failure of the refresher course.
 Appeals for the opportunity to retake course exams or the clinical experience are not guaranteed and will be handled on a case-by-case basis.
 No participant will be allowed more than two opportunities to successfully complete clinical.
 Any dismissal from the course for academic reasons is appealable pursuant to University Policy 2:4.

 Completion Time Frame

 The refresher course is self-paced.
-Once enrolled, the participant has one (1) year to complete the LPN Independent Study Course.
-If the course is not completed within the one-year deadline, participants may purchase a one-time extension for $500.
+Once enrolled, the participant has one year to complete the course.
+If the course is not completed within the one-year deadline, the participant may purchase a one-time extension for $500.00.
 The extension adds three months for course completion.
-A request to extend must be received within thirty (30) days of the course end date.
-After this period of time, re-enrollment with payment of the program fee and background check is required.
+A request to extend must be received within 30 days of the course end date.
+After this period, re-enrollment with payment of the full program fee and background checks is required.

 Course Enrollment and Cost

 The refresher course considers enrollment from prospective participants in the following circumstances:

 - Formerly licensed RNs who wish to reactivate their nursing licensure.